What Scripture Says About the Annual Festivals

 Trumpets: On the first day of Tishri, the seventh month, was a festival of blowing trumpets.
 It was a day of rest and a sacred assembly (Leviticus 23:23-25; Numbers 29:1).
 Ezra read from the law on this day; he told the people that “this day is sacred to our Lord,” but nothing is said about trumpets or sacrifices (Nehemiah 8:1-10).1

-The festival was to be kept at a central site, and it was a time for joy and celebration that included aliens (Deuteronomy 16:13-15).
-Every seventh year, in the sabbatical year in which slaves were released, the law was to be read publicly during this festival (Deuteronomy 31:10-13).
-In those years, it would have been a festival of liberation, not of ingathering.
+The festival was to be kept at a central site, and it was a time for joy and celebration that included Gentiles who lived among the Israelites (Deuteronomy 16:13-15).
+Every seventh year, in the sabbatical year in which crops were not harvested and slaves were released, the law was to be read publicly during this festival (Deuteronomy 31:10-13).
+In those years, it would have been a festival of liberation rather than a harvest festival.

 Solomon’s temple was dedicated at the Festival of Tabernacles (2 Chronicles 5:2-3; 7:8).
 Ezra and Nehemiah kept this festival (Ezra 3:4; Nehemiah 8:14-18).
 “From the days of Joshua son of Nun until that day, the Israelites had not celebrated it like this” (verse 17).

 Ezekiel predicted a restoration of this festival (Ezekiel 45:25); Hosea also mentioned it in a prophecy (Hosea 12:9).
 The most specific prophecy about this festival is in Zechariah 14:16-19 — even Gentile nations would be required to go to Jerusalem to keep the festival, or else they would suffer drought.